Mutual Consent Divorce by Advocate Deepti Dogra

 1. How long does it take to get a divorce on mutual consent?

-It takes a minimum of 6 months to get mutual consent divorce.
+It takes a minimum of 6 months to get a mutual consent divorce.
 The petitioner can file a second motion between six months and the 18th month from the date of filing of the first petition.

 2. What are the conditions for mutual divorce?